 FELINE GENETICS EVOLUTION

-Fast forward to today, where, instead of being limited by pedigree-based studies, geneticists are able to study entire populations of hundreds of cats in a single experiment for genetically inherited health problems using Next Generation Sequencing technology and powerful computers designed to handle the large amounts of genetic data.
+Fast forward to today, where, instead of being limited by modern-day purebred cat studies, geneticists are able to study entire populations of hundreds of cats in a single experiment for genetically inherited health problems using Next Generation Sequencing technology and powerful computers designed to handle the large amounts of genetic data.
 For example, early genetics studies identified the breed family of Persian cats as carriers for a mutation that results in polycystic kidney disease (PKD).
-Today, you can take advantage of genomic sequencing to explore your cat’s unique breed profile through the shared genomic similarity they have with the 21 different breeds in our panel (and the 4 breed groups these breeds are organized into), health risk for 38 different genetic conditions (including PKD!) and their relationship to wild cat species – all with one simple DNA test.
+Today, you can discover your cat’s unique breed profile through the shared genomic similarity they have with the 21 different breeds in our panel (and the 4 breed groups these breeds are organized into), health risk for 43 different genetic conditions (including PKD), all with a quick and easy swab of your kitty's mouth.

 The time is meow to join us on this scientific adventure to learn more about your cat’s health, breed makeup, and the genetic traits that are responsible for their fabulous appearance!